azr4e1/quidest/content/wiki/workflow-orchestration.md

       level: ERROR
 ```

+## Plugin defaults

+Use pluginDefaults to avoid repeating common configurations across multiple tasks of the same type.
+This is a list of default task properties that will be applied to each task of a certain type inside your flow.

+## Variables

+Flow-level variables define key/value pairs that tasks can access using {{ vars.key }}.

+## List of tasks

+The most important part of a flow is the list of tasks that will be run sequentially when the flow is executed.

 ## Task

 A task is a single action in a flow.
 A task can have properties, use flow inputs and other task's outputs, perform an action, and produce an output.